 - Often large, as much as 40 inches tall with the chimney

-While there are other types of antique lamps that may have some of these details, all of the characteristics must be present to be a true banquet lamp.
+While there are other types of antique lamps that may have some of these details, most of these characteristics must be present to be considered a genuine banquet lamp.

-The banquet lamp is often called the Gone with the Wind lamp because there were several used as props in the movie.
-Actually the banquet lamp was not in use until about 1880, twenty years after the setting in the movie.
+The banquet lamp is often called the Gone with the Wind lamp by collectors and laypeople alike since they were so prominently featured in the backdrop of the film.
+However, the banquet lamp wasn't actually in use until about 1880, 20 years after the period in which the film was set.